 Best Citi Credit Card with No Foreign Fee and No Annual Fee

-If you want a Citi credit card with 0% foreign transaction fees and $0 annual fee, consider the Costco Anywhere Visa® Card by Citi.
-It’s on the VISA network, so its worldwide acceptance also makes it a worthy travel companion.
-And it earns 4% cash back on eligible gas for the first $7,000 per year, 3% on restaurants and travel, 2% on Costco and Costco.com purchases, 1% on all other purchases.
+If you want a Citi credit card with 0% foreign transaction fees and $0 annual fee, consider the Costco Credit Card.
+It’s on the Visa network, so its worldwide acceptance also makes it a worthy travel companion.
+The card also offers 4% cash back on eligible gas (up to $7,000 spent per year), 3% back on restaurants and travel, 2% back on Costco and Costco.com purchases, and 1% back on all other purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.